Arvindhh931/Healthcare_Analyitics-CAPSTONE-Project-/README.md

-# Prediction of Hospital readmission of Diabetic patients & Imporatance of HBA1c test
+# Prediction of Hospital readmission of Diabetic patients & Imporatance of Glucose monitering (HBA1c test) in case of diabetic patients

 ## Deployment - [Web app for prediction of early readmission](https://arvindhh931-healthcare-analyitics-capstone-p-readmission-8c63k2.streamlit.app/)